top of page

 But Here's The Thing - It's Not Just About Us

-It turns out alcohol directly affects the gut—home to most of our neurotransmitters.
-That’s right: those mood-regulating chemicals like serotonin and GABA?
-They’re primarily produced in the gut, not the brain.
+It turns out alcohol directly affects the gut, home to most of our neurotransmitters.
+You read that right: those mood-regulating chemicals like serotonin and GABA are primarily produced in the gut, not the brain.
 And alcohol?
-It disrupts that entire system, even at so-called “moderate” levels.
+It disrupts that system, even at so-called “moderate” levels.

-We’ve been blaming the individual for struggling, when in reality the substance is destabilising the very systems that keep us mentally and emotionally balanced.
+We’ve been blaming the individual for struggling when, in reality, the substance is destabilizing the very systems that keep us mentally and emotionally balanced.

-And if you already have a gut in need of some TLC, adding alcohol may put you at significantly higher risk for an accelerated addictive response—compounding neurotransmitter imbalances and inflammatory cascades.
+If you already have a gut that needs some TLC, adding alcohol may significantly increase your risk of an accelerated addictive response compounding neurotransmitter imbalances and inflammatory cascades.
+It’s essential to recognize this connection if we are to understand the depth of this issue.

 And Yet - How Many of Us Are Aware of This?

-Alcohol is a legal drug, readily available on supermarket shelves, in cafés, restaurants—even at the school quiz night.
+Alcohol is a legal drug, readily available on supermarket shelves, in cafés, restaurants, even at school quiz nights.
 We treat it as an essential part of our culture, yet research is screaming at us that there is no truly safe level of alcohol consumption.
 None.

-Even the World Health Organization says it: alcohol is a toxic, psychoactive, and dependence-producing substance.
-It’s classified as a Group 1 carcinogen—right up there with asbestos and tobacco.
+Even the World Health Organization (WHO) states it: alcohol is a toxic, psychoactive, and dependence-producing substance.
+It’s classified as a Group 1 carcinogen, right up there with asbestos and tobacco.

 And yet… we don’t treat it like that.